erikrose/parsimonious/README.rst

 PEG parsers don't draw a distinction between lexing and parsing; everything's done at once.
 As a result, there is no lookahead limit, as there is with, for instance, Yacc.
 And, due to both of these properties, PEG grammars are easier to write: they're basically just EBNF.
+With caching, they take O(grammar size * text length) memory, but they run in O(text length) time.

 Writing Grammars
 ================

-* Literals are quoted with ``"`` and support backslash escaping.
+* Literals are quoted with ``"`` and support backslash escaping and Python conventions for "raw" and Unicode strings.
 * Sequences are made out of space- or tab-delimited things.
 * OneOf choices have ``/`` between them.
 * AllOf components have ``&`` between them.